 - Benita Powrie, Leisure participation in young people with disability.
 Queensland University, AUS (part-time)

 - Michael Sykes, Implementation of acute dementia care.
 Newcastle University, UK

 - Fiona Beyer, Complex behaviour change interventions.
 Newcastle University, UK (part-time)

 PhD/Mphil Viva examining: University of Groningen (2015), Glasgow Caledonian University (2013)

-Lecturing: MSc in Health Psychology, Northumbria University (in 2015), MSc in Health Service and Public Health Research, University of Aberdeen (2007-12), and MSc in International Health and Management, University of Aberdeen (2009-12)
+Lecturing: MSc in Health Psychology, Northumbria University (in 2015), MSc in Health Service and Public Health Research, University of Aberdeen (2007-12) and Newcastle University (2016), and MSc in International Health and Management, University of Aberdeen (2009-12)

 I am passionate about increasing research capacity within health professions as evidence consistently suggests that providers involved in research deliver better care and achieve better outcomes.

 As an NIHR Academic Training Advocate I provide support for allied health, nursing and midwifery clinical academics regionally.
 I am one of the founding members of the Newcastle Allied Health Development and Modelling of Complex Interventions group to advance research methods, and I supervise and mentor health professionals across levels.

 Mentoring clinical academics: 10 on-going, 9 completed, across AfC bands 6-8, and pre- and post-PhD, with outputs including successful NIHR fellowship applications, other funding applications, peer-reviewed papers, and conference presentations.

 Internship placements: 3 on-going, 9 supervised to completion.
 Including NHS, HEI and HEE/NIHR internships by nurses and allied health professionals, and clinical placements by students.